OUR AMERICAN K12 INTERNET HISTORY

-This is what it used to look like.
+This is what it the net used to look like in 1973.

 The COBOL language was developed by Grace Murray Hopper the first female United States Rear Admiral GRD 34 in the US Navy, #GraceHopper. #tech , who made pivotal advances in computer science.
 Among the amazing accomplishments of Grace Hopper - the discovery of the 1st computer "bug" (a moth).